conduktor/conduktor-docs/docs/platform/installation/get-started/docker.md

 ## Advanced Setup

 Conduktor can also be configured using a configuration file `platform-config.yaml`, or through **environment variables**.
-This is used to setup your organizations environment.
+This is used to set up your organization's environment.
 Configuration can be used to declare:

 - Organization name
 - External database (**required for production environments**)